 Parking: For 800 cars, costs 600 yen per day.
 At weekends during peak season, there is an overflow car park.
 There are also some unofficial parking areas beside the overflow car park that open on busy days and cost 500 yen a day.

 Chikozan Park in Sayama is a nice place for a family day out with toddlers.
-It has a small zoo, with the unique feature of fodder dispensing vending machines.
+It has a small zoo, with the unique feature of fodder dispensing vending machines (pictured above).
 It has a lovely walkway through a wooded marsh.
 There are gardens beside a large open space.
 There are two playgrounds within the woods; an adventure playground and a general playground with swings, slides and climbing equipment.
 There is a lake designated for fishing.
 It is a lovely park in spring and the zoo looks particularly pretty with the cherry blossoms.
 We had our first hanami picnic at the zoo last week.
 Some photos after the information (specifically for the zoo) section below.

 CHARGES: Children under the age of 6 free.
 50 yen for school age children and 200 yen for adults.
 Discounts available for a group of over 30 people.
 Parking is free.
 The fodder dispensing machines cost money.
 Horse riding is available at a charge.